BlenderVR/manual/manual/components/configuration-file.rst

 The BlenderVR XML configuration file is loaded by the `console <../architecture/run-modes.html#console>`_ to get the architecture related information to run BlenderVR and send it to each `virtual environment <../architecture/run-modes.html#virtual-environment>`_ rendering node.

 This file must contain at least four sections, plus the ``plugins`` section.
-It also includes a ``blenderVR`` section which only option is the network port used for the synchronization between the rendering nodes.
+It also includes a ``BlenderVR`` section which only option is the network port used for the synchronization between the rendering nodes.

 .. note::
   Use of space in ``screen`` name should work.
 Beware still Windows users.